Helpful Information for Fellowship Applicants

 VI.
 The application review process

-The Harvard-Yenching Institute’s application review process lasts from the end of September (when applications are received) to late February (when selection results are announced).
+The Harvard-Yenching Institute’s application review process lasts from September (when applications are received) to late February (when selection results are announced).
 During this five month period, each application goes through several stages of review.

 In October and November, all applications undergo faculty review.
-Applicants who pass through this initial screening will be invited for an interview to be conducted in their country of residence.
-All candidates will be contacted in late November or early December about the status of their application.
+Applicants who pass through this initial screening will be invited for an interview.
+All candidates will be contacted by mid-December about the status of their application.
 Please feel free to write to us if you have not heard about your application review process by mid-December.

-Interviews are typically held in late December or early January in a central location in your country of residence.
+Interviews are typically held in late December or January.
 The interview panel evaluates each candidate, but does not make selection decisions.
 In February, a HYI Selection Committee (made up of faculty members from multiple disciplines) reviews all application files, including the candidate’s research proposal, recommendation letters, and comments/rankings from the screener and interview panel.
 Following the final decisions of the Selection Committee, applicants and universities are notified of the results in late February.